ABC (1920 automobile)

 The "radiator" cap was actually the fuel tank filler, which led to problems when mechanics unfamiliar with air-cooled cars topped off the fuel tank with water.

 In 1925 a more refined version came featuring stronger valve gear, a better system of lubrication, and enclosed pushrods.
 Front-wheel brakes became an option.

 The company introduced a Super Sports model in 1925 with a 1320 cc engine.
 This was the only model offered for the last four years of ABC's production.

+Today the ABC is fairly rare and can be seen at shows and events around England.